crgp01/JavaScript-and-Structured-Query-Language/SQLite3 Exercises/SQLExercises.md

                                         Assignment: The Biblioteca database

-1. Who checked out the book 'The Hobbit’?
+1.Who checked out the book 'The Hobbit’?

 		select  name from member, book, checkout_item where checkout_item.member_id = member.id and
 		checkout_item.book_id=book.id and book.title = "The Hobbit"